Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 When the zoo was closed in 2020 due to the pandemic, Cincinnati Zoo home safaris got popular.
 Check out their videos.

-Fiona, the Nile Hippo, is one of the most popular animals at the Cincinnati Zoo and Botanical Garden.
+Cincinnati Zoo’s Fiona is one of the most popular animals at the Zoo and Botanical Garden.

 She is the first Nile hippo born at the Cincinnati Zoo in 75 years and the first of the species to be scanned in the womb using ultrasound.